joelgoop/gdx-reader/README.md

     python_variable = f["symbol_name"]
 ```

-Note that if the symbol is a set, the object returned will be a `numpy.ndarray` with byte objects.
+Note that if the symbol is a set, the object returned will be a `numpy.ndarray` with `bytes` objects.
 They can easily be converted into Python `str` objects with `python_variable.astype(str)`.
-If the symbol is a parameter, the returned object will be a `pandas.Series`, with a `pandas.MultiIndex` consisting of all set elements as byte objects.
+If the symbol is a parameter, the returned object will be a `pandas.Series`, with a `pandas.MultiIndex` consisting of all set elements as `bytes` objects.
 Equation and variables are returned as `pandas.DataFrame`s with the set elements as a `MultiIndex` on the rows and the columns being `level`, `marginal`, `lower`, `upper`, and `scale`.
 Read more about these objects in the [Pandas documentation](http://pandas.pydata.org/pandas-docs/stable/) and the [Numpy documentation](https://docs.scipy.org/doc/numpy/).

 To read the symbol with predetermined types for the set elements, use the `get` function and supply tuples containing index names and types through the `idx_names_types` keyword parameter: